rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  magnesium, potassium, and sodium, and no sugar.
 *  As I mentioned before on this podcast,
 *  I'm a big fan of salt.
-*  Now, I wanna be clear.
+*  Now, I want to be clear.
 *  People who already consume a lot of salt,
 *  or who have high blood pressure,
 *  or who happen to consume a lot of processed foods
-*  that typically contain salt
+*  that typically contain salt,
 *  need to control their salt intake.
 *  However, if you're somebody who eats pretty clean
 *  and you're somebody who exercises